Learn/Design/Import, raster & trace

 Going the other way

-Export Design writes the whole document — or right-click a layer for Export Layer as DXF / SVG — scaled to your preferred units, with a units badge in the export dialog confirming what the file will contain.
+Export… in the Import / Export row (or Export Design in the File menu) writes the whole document — or right-click a layer for Export Layer as DXF / SVG — scaled to your preferred units, with a units badge in the export dialog confirming what the file will contain.
 A design drawn in millimeters exports at millimeter coordinates, ready for any downstream CAM program.
+To hand a design straight to a cutting workspace instead of writing a file, use Send To… in the same row.